Dream a Little Dream of Me: The Mamas and the Papas version

-By the time of the album's release, there were strong indications that the Mamas & the Papas were set to disband, a perception strengthened by the failure of the lead single "Safe in My Garden".
-Having an opportunity to promote the group's best-known member as a soloist, Dunhill Records gave a June 1968 single release to the "Dream a Little Dream of Me" track with the credit reading - to John Phillips' displeasure - "Mama Cass with the Mamas & the Papas"; in its UK release the artist credit simply read "Mama Cass".
-Promoted in the US press and on billboards with a photograph of a discreetly but obviously nude Elliot lying in a bed of daisies, "Dream a Little Dream of Me" was their last major hit, peaking at #12 on the Billboard Hot 100 that August (its Cash Box peak was #10 and in Record World it reached #8).
-The Billboard Easy Listening chart ranked the single as high as #2.
+By the time of the album's release, strong indications has arisen that the Mamas and the Papas were set to disband, a perception strengthened by the failure of their recent single, "Safe in My Garden".
+Having an opportunity to promote the group's best-known member as a soloist, Dunhill Records gave a June 1968 single release to the "Dream a Little Dream of Me" track with the credit reading—to John Phillips' displeasure—"Mama Cass with the Mamas & the Papas"; on the UK release, the artist credit simply read "Mama Cass".
+Promoted in the US press and on billboards with a photograph of a discreetly, but obviously, nude Elliot lying in a bed of daisies, "Dream a Little Dream of Me" was their last major hit, peaking at number 12 on the Billboard Hot 100 that August (its Cash Box peak was number 10 and in Record World it reached number eight).
+The Billboard Easy Listening chart ranked the single as high as number two.

-In the UK, "Dream a Little Dream of Me" reached #11 that September; the track also afforded Mama Cass a hit in Ireland (#13) and South Africa (#8).
-In Australia the Go-Set Top 40 chart ranked "Dream a Little Dream of Me" at #1 for the weeks of 4 & 11 September 1968.
-Following a fashion retailers' TV commercial, "Dream a Little Dream" was released as a single in Europe in 1992 - credited to the Mamas and the Papas and featuring that group's #1 hit "Monday, Monday" as the B-side - to reach #5 in Germany and #22 in Switzerland.
-In Australia the song spent two weeks at #1, and was the 16th biggest hit of 1968.
+In the UK, "Dream a Little Dream of Me" reached number 11 that September; the track also afforded Mama Cass a hit in Ireland (number 13) and South Africa (number eight).
+In Australia, the Go-Set Top 40 chart ranked "Dream a Little Dream of Me" at number one for the weeks of 4 and 11 September 1968, and was the 16th-biggest hit of 1968.

-A slightly different version of "Dream a Little Dream of Me" was included on Elliot's solo debut album, Dream a Little Dream.
+A slightly different version of the song, with a different and longer intro and outro, was included on Elliot's debut solo album, Dream a Little Dream.

+Smothers Brothers appearance

+Cass Elliot appeared on the Smothers Brothers Comedy Hour on September 29, 1968.
+She performed "Dream a Little Dream of Me" while in a bed with Tom Smothers, who is fooling around, trying to fall asleep and jolting awake and mugging for the camera.

+Following a fashion retailers' TV commercial, the song was released as a single in Europe in 1992 – credited to the Mamas and the Papas and featuring that group's number-one hit "Monday, Monday" as the B-side – to reach number five in Germany and number 22 in Switzerland.